-Current situation Alternative to be put in place by Global benefits the project Establishment and ma anagement of PAs in the marine and co oastal zone - Low levels of Refined proposals for the PA estate Improved coverage and effectiveness of PAs, and governance in in the MCZ (Output 1.1) and corresponding reductions in threats, will result in existing and strengthened instruments and stability in the areas and intactness indices of candidate PAs, capacities for the effective mangroves, eel grass beds, reefs and bay management of PAs (Output 1.2), resulting in Increase in the coverage of coastal and marine ecosystems that have been declared and gazetted as protected areas (by category), by around 94,887ha and 10% increase in the average management effectiveness rating of target PAs (including improvements in infrastructure and enforcement), measured through the GEF Management Effectiveness Tracking Tool (METT), resulting in reduced threats (such as extraction of timber, overfishing, extraction of sand, coral mining and pollution) affecting biodiversity of global priority and importance for local livelihoods.
+Current situation Alternative to be put in place by Global benefits the project Establishment and management of PAs in the marine and coastal zone - Low levels of Refined proposals for the PA estate Improved coverage and effectiveness of PAs, and governance in in the MCZ (Output 1.1) and corresponding reductions in threats, will result in existing and strengthened instruments and stability in the areas and intactness indices of candidate PAs, capacities for the effective mangroves, eel grass beds, reefs and bay resulting in management of PAs (Output 1.2), habitats in target PAs, allowing these to continue ------------------------- -- -- overfishing and resulting in Increase in the coverage to function as habitat for threatened or seriously habitat destruction of coastal and marine ecosystems endangered species, such as the American - Low levels of that have been declared and crocodile, Atlantic leatherback sea turtle, Atlantic management gazetted as protected areas (by Hawksbill sea turtle, flamingo, black-crowned capacities for existing category), by around 94,887ha and palm tanager, northern mockingbird and cave and candidate PAs 10% increase in the average swallow.
+A highly significant additional benefit management effectiveness rating of will be the protection of flows of ecosystem target PAs (including improvements products and services for local communities, in infrastructure and enforcement), including sustainability of fisheries (the mangrove measured through the GEF forests of the Caracol and Fort Liberté Bays play Management Effectiveness Tracking an important role in the reproduction cycle of Tool (METT), resulting in reduced numerous coastal and pelagic fish species of threats (such as extraction of timber, livelihood and commercial importance) and overfishing, extraction of sand, coral protection from storm surges.
+The environmental mining and pollution) affecting services provided by Caracol Bay alone have been biodiversity of global priority and estimated to have a total value of US\$110M per importance for local livelihoods. year.